canopy-js/canopy-js/README.md

 Currently, we speak about prose.
 We speak about books, articles, chapters, and lectures.
-Yet every idea is an thing.
+Yet every idea is a thing.
 Every idea has connections.
 Every idea can itself be requested.
 So give an idea an address.
 And put at that address a page.
 And put on the page explanation.
-Explanation that imparts the idea.
+And have the explanation impart the idea.

 #### 5. Explanations are mergable

-An explanation is composed of points.
+An explanation is made up of points.
 The same point is in multiple places.
-Multiple points regard the same thing.
+Multiple points can regard the same thing.
 Thus can explanations be merged.
-Points about the same thing are collected.
+Points about the same thing be collected.
 A point in two places combined.
 Keep track of sources, yet put like together.
 This is what we do when we read.